nirvik34/preaudio/README.md

-# audioviz
+# preaudio

-`audioviz` is a simple Python library for audio loading, trimming, and visualization built on top of `librosa`, `matplotlib`, and `seaborn`.
+`preaudio` is a simple Python library for audio loading, trimming, and visualization built on top of `librosa`, `matplotlib`, and `seaborn`.

 ## Features